 The parties have been making their pitches to voters over the past five weeks - and have not shied away from attacks on opponents.

 Now it's time for the voters to get to work and cast their ballots.

 1. It's a referendum on Trudeau

-After winning an historic, come-from-behind victory four years ago, Liberal leader Justin Trudeau, 47, is seeking a second mandate.
+After winning a historic, come-from-behind victory four years ago, Liberal leader Justin Trudeau, 47, is seeking re-election.

 He has kept a number of key promises - from legalising recreational cannabis to bringing in a means-tested child benefit programme - but he also failed to follow through on some major commitments.